 Redeeming Ultimate Rewards & Membership Rewards

-Chase Sapphire Reserve: Points are worth 1.5 cents each for all award travel or can transfer to a 1:1 travel partner
+Chase Sapphire Reserve: Points are worth 1.5 cents each for all award travel or can be transferred to a 1:1 travel partner

 Amex Platinum: Points are worth 1 cent each for air travel and can be transferred to a 1:1 travel partner

-Both the Amex Platinum and Chase Sapphire Reserve travel cards offer flexible redemption options.
+The Chase Sapphire Reserve and American Express Platinum travel cards offer flexible redemption options.
 Overall, the Chase Ultimate Rewards Points are more valuable because they are always worth at least one cent each (10,000 points=$100) and 1.5 cents each (10,000 points=$150) when you redeem them for travel in the Chase travel portal.

 The Amex Membership Rewards points are only worth 1 cent each at most for award air travel and gift cards.
 If you redeem them for any other type of award travel through Amex Travel, they might only be worth 0.7 cents each or less.

-Exclusive Amex travel partners include Delta, Emirates, Etihad, JetBlue, Starwood Preferred Guest, Choice Privileges.
+Exclusive Amex travel partners include Delta, Emirates, Etihad, JetBlue, and Choice Privileges.

-- $100 Global Entry/TSA Precheck application fee reimbursement
+- $100 Global Entry or TSA PreCheck application fee credit

 - Priority Pass Select airport lounge access